 On August 16, the Commission announced it was planning an intensive review of rating agencies in response to widespread questions about the accuracy of credit ratings.
 In particular, it will focus on the timing of recent subprime RMBS rating actions, given evidence of a deterioration in the subprime market since mid-2006, and will investigate the resources available to rating agencies, their governance and management of potential conflicts of interest.
 This last issue is periodically raised by critics, who note that rating agencies earn their income from investment banks, who pay for ratings on the CDO tranches they structure.
 The Commission expects its review to be completed as part of a Committee of European Securities Regulators (CESR) report on the rating industry by April 2008.

 Another battle front has also opened up across the Atlantic.
-The US House Financial Services Committee, which oversees the financial services industry in the US, confirmed on August 16 that it expected to hold hearings on the role of rating agencies in September.
+The US House Financial Services Committee, which oversees the financial services industry in the US, commenced hearings on the role of rating agencies in September.
 Its chairman, Democratic congressman Barney Frank of Massachusetts, has previously criticised the agencies' reactions to the US subprime mortgage rout.
 "We want to see what, if anything, can be addressed," says a spokesman for the committee.
-The exact scope of the hearings, along with who would be called to testify, remained unknown as Risk Australia went to press.
+A panel of the committee was set to examine the role of credit ratings in the structured finance market during late September.

 In response to the announcements, Fitch Ratings and Moody's Investors Service stressed they remained committed to a continuing and constructive dialogue with regulators.
 Standard & Poor's (S&P) said it would participate in the CESR review, but would not comment further.